learn-co-curriculum/curriculum-team/casual_contrib.md

 Write your perspective, point of view, recommendation, edits etc. Then use the [form][] to alert us to the presence of the issue and we'll be in contact.

+We review the form at our weekly staff meeting on Mondays.

 ## My Students are Stymied, we have a PR, why won't you merge it!?!